matt-42/lithium/docs/introduction.md

 ## Motivations

 Pre-2010 C++ was a pretty low-level language and zero-runtime-cost abstractions where only possible using complex template meta-programming tricks.
-The C++ standard commitee addressed thoses issues by publishing new C++ standard, making C++ programs much more simpler and fun to write.
+The C++ standard committee addressed those issues by publishing new C++ standard, making C++ programs much more simpler and fun to write.
-These recent language evolutions has created inside the language a C++ subset that is easy to grasp for begginers and less error prone than C++ itself: using RAII insead of manual memory management, using constexpr instead of template metaprogramming, etc...
+These recent language evolutions has created inside the language a C++ subset that is easy to grasp for beginners and less error prone than C++ itself: using RAII instead of manual memory management, using `constexpr` instead of template meta-programming, etc...

 Could this subset of C++ lead to a web framework that is as easy to grasp than